20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Use Alt Image Descriptions to Improve SEO

 An alt description is what shows up in place of an image if for some reason the image is unable to load on whatever device a person is using to view the content.
-They’re also a great way to boost your blog’s SEO.
+They’re also a great way to improve your website’s SEO.
 Make sure you’re filling out the alt image text on all of your photos, but you’ll need to accurately describe what can be seen in the photo, and hopefully fit in a keyword or two.

 Post Content on a Regular Basis

-Link To Your Older Posts
+Link To Your Other Posts

 Use a Self-Hosted Site

 If you’re planning to monetize your blog in any way, you’ll need a self-hosted site.
-This means that instead of using Wix or some other drag and drop editor, you’ll create a WordPress website and host it through external servers.
+This means that instead of using Wix or some other drag-and-drop editor, you’ll create a WordPress website and host it through external servers.
 There are plenty of great hosting companies that make installing WP very simple.
 Hostinger is the most affordable, and WP-Engine is best for beginners.

 Use Pinterest